2016 NCAA Div. III tournament qualifier

-Douma, a two-time NAIA all-America honoree at Northwestern College, was the coach at Carroll High School the past six years after spending the previous nine seasons at South O’Brien High School in Paullina.
+Previously Douma piloted high school teams to eight conference titles in 12 years.
+Douma, a two-time NAIA all-America honoree at Northwestern College, was the coach at Carroll High School for six years after spending the previous nine seasons at South O’Brien High School in Paullina.
 He compiled a lofty 268-78 (.774) record over 15 seasons, including a 123-22 (.848) mark at Carroll, where he piloted state tournament squads in 2007, 2009 and 2010 and reached the substate round five times in six seasons.
 His teams claimed conference titles in 2007, 2008, 2010 and 2011.
 At South O’Brien, Douma’s squads were league champs in 2001, 2002, 2003 and 2004.
 He was the Class 2A Northwest District coach of the year in 2000-01 and took Class 3A Southwest District honors in 2006-07.
 Before becoming a high school coach, Douma spent the 1996-97 season as assistant coach at Northwestern.

-Douma is also known for working with thousands of young players through the B.E.S.T.
-Shooting School.
+Douma is also known for working with thousands of young players through the Central Shooting Academy.
 He’s helped lead the program each summer since 1998.

 As a player, Douma is the third-leading scorer in Northwestern history with 2,276 points and is a member of the Red Raider Hall of Fame.
-He played in three NAIA Division II national tournaments, helping the Red Raiders finish second in 1992 and reach the final eight in 1994.
+He also received the Red Raider Coach of the Year Award following Central's 2013-14 championship season.
+Douma played in three NAIA Division II national tournaments, helping the Red Raiders finish second in 1992 and reach the final eight in 1994.
 The Nebraska-Iowa Athletic Conference player of the year in 1994, Douma was a second-team all-America pick in 1993 before earning first-team recognition in 1994, when he also served as Northwestern’s team captain.
 A Maurice-Orange City High School graduate, Douma was inducted into the Iowa High School Athletic Association players' hall of fame in 2009.